Sutolix/firebase_login/README.md

 Steps for user:

-1 - npm create react-app ctrl-f (yarn is also good)
+1 - npm create react-app login (yarn is also good)

 2 - npm install react-router-dom